DoniaGasmii/foundations-of-generative-ai/13-agentic-systems/README.md

 - **Self-improving systems** that refine their reasoning, tools, and world models over time.
 - Foundation models embedded in scientific workflows, from drug design to weather prediction.

-> **Key Takeaway**: The future isn’t just smarter models—it’s **smarter systems** that act purposefully in the world, grounded in tools, memory, and feedback.
+> **Key Takeaway**: The future isn’t just smarter models: it’s **smarter systems** that act purposefully in the world, grounded in tools, memory, and feedback.